|Highlights | Management & Directors | Committee Composition | Governance Guidelines | Code of Conduct | Insider Transactions|

 Chair of the Board.
 The independent members of the Board annually select one member of the Board to act as Chair for a one-year period with the general expectation that the individual will serve for a longer period of time, except as circumstances warrant otherwise.
 In addition to the responsibilities set forth in the Corporation’s bylaws, the Chair is responsible for:

 Chief Executive Officer.
 The Board selects the CEO.
 The CEO should be an effective leader and strategist and have extensive business and operational experience.
 The CEO should have the intellectual capacity, experience, and decisiveness to execute on corporate priorities and to meet the needs of a wide group of stakeholders.
 Most importantly, the CEO should exemplify the Corporation’s values, including among others, honesty, caring, integrity and inclusive diversity.
-The CEO is responsible for the Corporation’s overall strategic direction, performance and operating results, as well as corporate stewardship and maintaining and motivating a high performing senior leadership team.
+In addition to the responsibilities set forth in the Corporation’s bylaws, the CEO is responsible for the Corporation’s overall strategic direction, performance and operating results, as well as corporate stewardship and maintaining and motivating a high performing senior leadership team.

 The Nominating and Governance Committee recommends to the independent members of the Board the election of an independent director to serve as Lead Director, as well as selection considerations to use in evaluating Lead Director nominees.
-The Lead Director is elected annually by the independent directors of the Board but is generally expected to serve for more than one year.
+The Lead Director is elected annually by the independent directors (excluding any potential candidates for this role) but is generally expected to serve for more than one year.
 In selecting the Lead Director, the independent members of the Board consider evolving market, operational, and governance issues facing the Corporation, in addition to the following considerations:

 The responsibilities of the Lead Director are reviewed annually in connection with the annual evaluation of the Lead Director’s performance.
 The responsibilities of the Lead Director include: